Skip to main content

 Scope and objectives

-• Bring together the technical, economic and legal expertise needed for developing CE investment projects.
+• Bring together the technical, economic, and legal expertise needed for developing circular economy investment projects.

 • Result in the actual launch of investments during the action.

-• Develop new PDA services to fund regional CE investment projects based upon an improved governance and innovative organisation of the Argon business service support ecosystem.
-This is to select CE investment projects with a demonstrated financial viability and sustainability as tangible showcases to trigger further market replication.
+• Develop new Project Development Assistance services to fund regional circular economy investment projects based on improved governance and innovative organisation of the Aragon business service support ecosystem.
+This will enable the selection of circular economy investment projects with demonstrated financial viability and sustainability, serving as tangible showcases to trigger further market replication.

-• Build an integrated expertise pool to technically, economically and legally support the regional CE investment projects.
+• Build an integrated expertise pool to provide technical, economic, and legal support for regional circular economy investment projects.

-• Develop innovative financing schemes to boost private investment for CE project and launch concrete investments.
+• Develop innovative financing schemes to boost private investment for circular economy projects and launch concrete investments.

-• Ensure a high degree of replicability of the PDA and related services to disseminate across Europe.
+• Ensure a high degree of replicability of the PDA and related services for dissemination across Europe.

-• Maximise and measure the project’s impacts for optimum dissemination of project’s results in Aragon and beyond.
+• Maximise and measure the project’s impacts for optimal dissemination of results in Aragon and beyond.

 Key deliverables